Netflix makes deals to appear on first U.S. cable boxes

 Netflix has been talking with cable providers for months about the company's desire to have its streaming service accessible through set-top boxes, which it believes will help retain and win new subscribers.

-Chief Executive Reed Hastings has said he would like to link up with other providers including Comcast Corp (CMCSA.O), which has more than 22 million video subscribers and is seeking regulatory approval for a $45.3 billion bid for No. 2 operator Time Warner Cable Inc TWC.N
+Chief Executive Reed Hastings has said he would like to link up with other providers including Comcast Corp, which has more than 22 million video subscribers and is seeking regulatory approval for a $45.3 billion bid for No. 2 operator Time Warner Cable Inc

 Among the three providers that announced agreements with Netflix, RCN is the largest with about 350,000 subscribers in Washington, Chicago, Philadelphia and other cities.

-Atlantic Broadband, a unit of Cogeco Cable Inc (CCA.TO), has 230,000 customers in several Eastern states.
+Atlantic Broadband, a unit of Cogeco Cable Inc, has 230,000 customers in several Eastern states.
 Grande serves 140,000 customers in Texas.

 To access Netflix under the new arrangement, customers must subscribe to the TiVo DVR service and to Netflix.